wilburc/wilburc.github.io/_portfolio/ankishare.md

 - Most students had 1,000–20,000 cards in their libraries
 - Everyone categorized/labelled their decks differently
 - Similarly, everyone’s cards were in different formats*
+- The UC Irvine School of Medicine has a set curriculum — all students of any given year take the same courses

-**We think of flashcards as question on the front, answer on the back.
+**We generally think of flashcards as question text on the front, answer text on the back.
 This was not the case at all.
-Many consisted of only images, and one or two words.*
+Many consisted of only screenshots, drawings, or just a few words.*

 ### Personas
 With this information and interaction with the users, we identifed two personas that these students almost all fell into: the **downloader**, and the **uploader**.